xarantolus/TUM-userscripts/README.md

 ### Useful
 * [Moodle Login Redirect](moodle-login-redirect.user.js?raw=true): When you are redirected to the page that asks you to select TUM/LMU login, it automatically clicks the "TUM login" button.
 This just saves you a click.
+* [Moodle Fix Semester Selection](moodle-fix-semester-selection.user.js): Fixes the semester selection dropdown, such that the latest semester is used instead of WiSe 2024/25

 Other Moodle scripts that likely no longer work due to the redesign:
 * [Moodle Show Calendar Course Info](moodle-calendar-course-names.user.js?raw=true): Show course names next to calendar events on the home/start page